In this Instant Pot IP-Duo60 Review, you will discover everything you need to know about this pressure cooker.

 Why We Bought a Pressure Cooker?
 Our Review

 We know all too well that ripping and running from place to place all day leaves the home cook uninspired.
-So, when caught in a pinch, and the age old, ominous, and sometimes anxiety producing question, “what’s for dinner?” was asked; our default answer often sucked!
+So, when caught in a pinch, and the age-old, ominous, and sometimes anxiety-producing question, “what’s for dinner?” was asked, our default answer often sucked!
 It would involve golden arches or some other less popular iteration of fast food.

 The Instant Pot IP-Duo60 electric pressure cooker is a safe machine; it has 10 safety features.
-Pressure cookers have come a long way from the early days when there was a danger in using a stovetop pressure cooker (modern stovetop pressure cookers are safe).
+Pressure cookers had come a long way from the early days when there was a danger in using a stovetop pressure cooker (modern stovetop pressure cookers are safe).

 But rest assured, pressure cookers are safe.
 In fact, all pressure cookers made after 1995 are required by federal law (U.S.) to have at least 2 self-releasing pressure valves.

 There are several very convenient features.
 The condensation collector means that you don’t have to worry about additional cleanup.
-It has 2 handles on opposite sides allowing for easy pick-up.
+It has 2 handles on opposite sides, allowing for easy pick-up.

-The interlocking lid fits on at an angle, and secures with a roughly 45 degree clockwise turn.
+The interlocking lid fits on at an angle and secures with a roughly 45 degree clockwise turn.
 This process can take a few tries to get it right.
-Unlike our slow cooker’s lid, which can only fit on in one direction; there are several ways to put this lid on wrong.
+Unlike our slow cooker’s lid, which can only fit on in one direction, there are several ways to put this lid on wrong.

-Coming up to Pressure and Releasing Pressure…
+Coming up to Pressure and Releasing Pressure

 The pressure release process takes time too.
 How much time does it take to release pressure?
 Well, it depends.
 If you choose the quick release option, steam will instantly shoot out.
 And it will take just a few minutes to release all of the pressure.
-If you choose the natural release then your experience will vary.
+If you choose the natural release, then your experience will vary.
 We’ve experienced pressure release times take between 10 and 20 minutes.

 Important: make sure that you use the appropriate release method that the recipe calls for.

-The Magic of Pressure Cooking…
+The Magic of Pressure Cooking

 Inside of the unit is where the magic happens.
-At the bottom there is the heating unit.
+At the bottom, there is the heating unit.
 The inner pot sits on it.
 The stainless steel inner pot is large enough to cook a whole chicken.
-We cooked a 6 pound chicken in it and it took about 6 minutes per pound.
+We cooked a 6-pound chicken in it, and it took about 6 minutes per pound.

 We’ve cooked pinto beans and white beans to perfection in this bad boy.
 And although you may have to play around with the settings to get them right, it’s certainly worthwhile.

-The stainless inner pot is high quality, it’s made of 18/8 food grade stainless steel.
+The stainless inner pot is high quality.
+It’s made of 18/8 food-grade stainless steel.
 There is a measurement guide on the side of the pot for cups and max fill line.
-When you first get the pressure cooker, the stainless steel will be shiny and new, after a few uses the inside will be dull.
-It’s normal though, and it will happen with whatever cooker you get.
+When you first get the pressure cooker, the stainless steel will be shiny and new.
+After a few uses, the inside will be dull.
+It’s normal, though, and it will happen with whatever cooker you get.

 Bunch of Buttons

-Recipes we’ve tried…
+Recipes we’ve tried

 Below, you can see a picture of another of our favorite recipes; sausage, kale and white bean soup.